-- 6.1.2 Burials may also be possible on a Saturday, subject to availability of cemeteries staff, and will incur an additional charge. - 6.1.3 The appointed times for funerals must be strictly observed to prevent inconvenience to other funerals.
+6.1.2 The appointed times for funerals must be strictly observed to prevent inconvenience to other funerals.

 Late arrivals may incur additional charges and the funeral may have to be postponed or rearranged.
 Any funeral arriving at a time other than that appointed, must act under the Council's directions.